 III.
 MASTER OF LAWS (LL.M.)
 DEGREE REQUIREMENTSThe Master of Laws requires successful completion of at least twenty four (24) credit hours in no fewer than two (2) semesters and no more than three (3) years, based on enrollment status.
 Full-time is defined as 10 or more credit hours during a regular semester; part-time is defined as 2 or more credit hours during a regular semester.

-No full-time student may take fewer than 10 hours or more than 14 hours per semester (excluding the 2 credits earned in Introduction to the U.S. Legal System), without special permission.
-No part-time student may take fewer than 2 hours per semester or more than 9 hours per semester (including the 2 credits earned in Introduction to the U.S. Legal System), without special permission.
+No full-time student may take fewer than 10 hours or more than 14 hours per semester, without special permission.
+No part-time student may take fewer than 2 hours per semester or more than 9 hours per semester, without special permission.
 In each case, permission may be granted by the Dean or the Dean's delegate [in this instance, the Assistant Dean for International & Non-J.D.
 Programs or the Director of the LLM Program].

 IV.
 REQUIRED COURSES

 The program in both first year day and evening consists entirely of required courses.
 In both the second and third year day and evening divisions there are only two required courses.
 Required courses in the first year must be taken with the class section to which the student is assigned by the school.
-The Dean or the Dean's delegate [in this instance, the Vice Dean] may schedule a student to take a required course at another time under extraordinary circumstances.
+The Dean or the Dean's delegate [in this instance, the Associate Dean for Academic Affairs] may schedule a student to take a required course at another time under extraordinary circumstances.

-Students are not allowed to take required courses at other law schools in summer sessions or otherwise without permission of the Vice Dean.
+Students are not allowed to take required courses at other law schools in summer sessions or otherwise without permission of the Associate Dean for Academic Affairs.
 The required courses and the number of credits assigned to each are as follows:

 Effective For the Entering Fall 2011 (or later) First Year Class